 Graduate students in History are admitted to work within a particular program that defines a broad temporal and geographic area.
-The faculty supports a number of Major fields of study.
-A Major field corresponds to a broad segment of history encompassing a variety of problems and with a body of literature rich enough to nurture the development of a professional historian.
+The faculty supports a number of more specific fields of study within and across these programs.
+A field corresponds to a segment of history encompassing a variety of problems and with a body of literature rich enough to nurture the development of a professional historian.
 It is an area that, at the conclusion of his or her studies, the student should be prepared to teach.
 Students will be examined in three fields of study whose breadth and content will be determined by the advisor and two other examiners.

 Foreign language requirements.
-Mastery in a required foreign language must be demonstrated by passing an examination, usually offered by the appropriate language department.
-Students should apply to take their examinations as soon as they feel ready, but in all cases they must take them before they can receive permission to take the General Examination.
+Mastery in a foreign language, when required, must be demonstrated by passing an examination, usually offered by the appropriate language department.
 The Mastery exams usually consist of a short translation, a reading comprehension section (with short-answer questions), and a short essay.
 Test results will be forwarded to the History Department.

 A Checklist for the First Two Years and the M.A.
 Degree